 Why my general valuation of miles has decreased

-In general you may notice that my valuation of miles is a bit lower than in the past.
+In general you may notice that my valuation of miles is a bit lower than in the past, at least in some cases.
 This is for two main reasons.

 First of all, we’ve seen many award chart devaluations, which has had the worst impact on the cost of international first class redemptions.
-In most cases business class redemptions haven’t gone up by that much, while in some cases first class redemptions went up by 50%+.
+As frequent flyer programs devalue redemptions, the value you can get from your miles decreases.

 Here’s my value of miles & points

-With the above out of the way, here are my valuations of miles & points (and from now on I plan on always keeping the valuations I have updated on the blog’s resources page):
+With the above out of the way, here are my valuations of miles & points (and I always keep these amounts updated on the blog’s resources page):